Bracket-Bot-Inc/BracketBotOS/README.md

 ```

 4. Run
+Open https://<HOSTNAME>.local:8001 to see the dashboard and toggle apps

+OR:

 ```
 uv run apps/teleop.py
 ```

 ## Debug

-- You can access the .log files for all daemons with `debug-daemons` (or `debug-daemons > log` for easy copy pasting into LLMs)
+- Run `clean` to reset bracketbot to a fresh state
+- `debug-daemons [daemon_name]` to view logs for all daemons or a specific daemon
-- `debug-systemd hotspot` to debug the hotspot network logs
+- `debug-service <service>` to debug the installed system services